decker-edu/decker/resource/tutorial/1-overview-deck.md

 How to include charts using the reveal.js chart plugin.

+# General Information

+# Folder Structure

+- When running, decker creates a `public` folder in the current directory.
+- This folder contains the template and support files needed during presentation time as well as the generated `html` and `pdf` files.

 # Technologies

 Decker is built with the help of the following technologies: